jweisbeck/Packed/README.md

 will be served to browsers incapable of using javascript, so they get a fair experience.
 If loader.js determines the browser is enhanced, it removes this basic stylesheet and loads the stylesheets I defined later on in that script.

+loader.js also defines it's own bodyready function and does not rely on a library.
+I wanted to control the loading of libraries
+(like jQuery) to ensure that only browsers deemed 'enhanced' receive it, ensuring a reasonable experience for less-featured devices.

 ## How to use

 1. index.html
-* These three lines are required in the head
+ These three lines are required in the head

 <code>
 <link rel="stylesheet" href="css/basic.css" id="basic-css">
 <script src="js/libs/common.js"></script>
 <script src="js/loader.js"></script>
 </code>

-* The body class (tweets here as an example) is the key that loader.js will use to conditionally load other js/css.
+The body class (tweets here as an example) is the key that loader.js will use to conditionally load other js/css.

 2. js/loader.js
-* In the two arrays jsToLoad and cssToLoad list any site-wide assets here.
+loader.js defines two arrays, jsToLoad and cssToLoad, that list any site-wide assets.

-* in packed.scripts and packed.styles are key/value pairs that load assets based on a body class.
+in packed.scripts and packed.styles are key/value pairs that load assets based on a body class.
 The key should be named the same as the body class on the corresponding html document you want to load the assets on.

-* Note that the reset.css and main.css stylesheets are a common use-case foundation, and the google font was thrown in for fun just as an example of how this starter can be used.
+Note that the reset.css and main.css stylesheets are a common use-case foundation, and the google font was thrown in for fun just as an example of how this starter can be used.
 The twitter script was also used as just an example.

 3. js/coolshit.js and css/twitterlist-styles.css

-* This is an example script where developers would write specific javascript for the site.
+This is an example script where developers would write specific javascript for the site.
 The file is merely an example and it could be included site-wide in jsToLoad, or it could be added to packed.scripts and loaded conditionally on a specific HTML document

-* twitterlist-styles.css is likewise and example of a conditionally loaded stylesheet that is only used in an HTML document with a body tag class of "tweets".
+twitterlist-styles.css is likewise and example of a conditionally loaded stylesheet that is only used in an HTML document with a body tag class of "tweets".